analogdevicesinc/ai8x-training/README.md

 ![Overview](docs/Overview.png)

 Data is read from data memory associated with the processor, and written out to any data memory located within the accelerator.
 To run a deep convolutional neural network, multiple layers are chained together, where each layer’s operation is individually configurable.
-The output data from one layer is used as the input data for the next layer, for up to 32 layers (where in-flight pooling operations do not count as layers).
+The output data from one layer is used as the input data for the next layer, for up to 32 layers (where *in-flight* pooling and *in-flight* element-wise operations do not count as layers).

 The following picture shows an example view of a 2D convolution with pooling:
 ![Example](docs/CNNOverview.png)